How to Build a Property Management Accounting Budget Plan

 8. Revenue

-Revenue refers to the income generated by your property management business, such as rental payments or fees received from tenants.
+Revenue refers to the income generated by your property management Bookkeeping business, such as rental payments or fees received from tenants.

 9. Expense